DaGeRe/kieker-source-instrumentation-dagere/README.md

 ## Starter Usage

-To instrument the project `$PROJECT` using source instrumentation, build this project (`mvn clean package`) and then call `java -jar kieker-source-instrumentation-starter/target/kieker-source-instrumentation-1.15.1-SNAPSHOT.jar --folder=$PROJECT`.
+To instrument the project `$PROJECT` using source instrumentation, build this project (`mvn clean package -P buildStarter`) and then call `java -jar kieker-source-instrumentation-starter/target/kieker-source-instrumentation-1.15.1-SNAPSHOT.jar --folder=$PROJECT`.
 To execute the project with instrumentation, add Kieker to the build path of your project, e.g. using

 ```
 <dependency>
 	<groupId>net.kieker-monitoring</groupId>
 	<artifactId>kieker</artifactId>
-	<version>1.15</version>
+	<version>2.0.1</version>
 </dependency>
 ```
 in maven.
 Afterwards, you can build and run your instrumented project without AspectJ.